Department Code: BSL

 BSL 212.
 Introduction to Business Law and Ethics.
 3 Credit Hours.

 Introduction to business law and ethics for the undergraduate student.
-Topics include business ethics, contracts (the nature and requisites, formation, interpretation, performance and breach, and remedies), and sales (Uniform Commercial Code, Convention on the International Sale of Goods, transfer of title, warranties, and rights and remedies of buyers and sellers).
+Topics include business ethics and contracts (their nature and requisites, formation, interpretation, performance and breach, and remedies) under the common law and the Uniform Commercial Code.
+This course has a significant critical thinking and writing component, with active problem solving as its focus.

 Requisite: Miami Herbert Business School.